OlliesWorld/wwc-boulder-slides/slides.md

 <!--Sanity is a great way to learn CMS and they have nice sweatshirts!
 I chose for its price point of 3 free users.
 As an API driven CMS this one is well liked and has many tutorials.
 The docs are a little wonky right now since they have a new version.
-But they have slack channel that is active.Sanity is a great way to learn CMS and they have nice sweatshirts!
-I chose for its price point of 3 free users.
+But they have slack channel that is active.

 As an API driven CMS this one is well liked and has many tutorials.
 The docs are a little wonky right now since they have a new version.
 But they have slack channel that is active.
 It is a little pricey if you need more.
 I am hoping by then I will be more of an agency dev
 And of course I use Netlify to host for a few reasons.
 Ease, security, cost 💰.
-The main one is the free forms that come with all plans.
+A main one is the free forms that come with all plans.
 Jamstack is It enables a composable architecture for the web where custom logic and 3rd party services are consumed through APIs.
 -->